lersy/Dell-7577-Hackintosh-macos-Opencore/README.md

 Name | Explanation
 ---------|:---------
-SSDT-ALS0 | Adding fake Ambient Light Device
-SSDT-BRTK | Fixing F11 and F12 brightness keys
-SSDT-DGPU | Disabling Nvidia Card
+SSDT-DXTR | Miscellaneous SSDT tweaks for better compability SSDT-EC-USBX-LAPTOP | Power related tweaks
+SSDT-GPI0 | Touchpad related tweaks
-SSDT-TPDX | Initializing touchpad in GPIO mode SSDT-PLUG | Plug-in Type=1 (CPU )
+SSDT-PLUG | Plug-in Type=1 (CPU )
-SSDT-PNLF | Enabling backlight control
+SSDT-PNLF | Graphic related tweaks
-SSDT-XPRW | Prevent random wake ups on AC Power SSDT-USBX | Power Management based on Macbook14,3 for USB ports

 The SSDTs listed above are required for a smooth macOS experience.
-The SSDTs DMAC, MCHC, MEM2, SBUS are for only cosmetic purposes.
-They have no harm for anything so it is better to keep them.
+Please leave them as it is first.
+If you have problems with your device, then start editing it for your suits.

 <b> To Do List and Things to Consider </b>

 * Config file does not include SMBIOS parameters which is a must.
 One needs to provide own values.
 There are guides here and there.
 Your friend is google as always.
 For ROM adress you can use your builtin ethernet card MAC adress.
 MacSerial by Acidanthera is a good way to obtain proper serial and motherboard serial numbers.
 UUID can be generated with terminal command uuidgen.
 Make it produced at least five times to be sure it is unique enough.
 For working imessage and facetime all should be set in a sensible way and make sure that they are not used by someone else either hackintosh or real mac.

-* Thunderbolt Devices ( To enable Thunderbolt support, Smbios should be set to MacbookPro14,1.
-Since I have no thunderbolt device, I do not use this SMBIOS by default for better power management.
-But if you need to use thunderbolt devices, you can use Macbookpro14,1 SMBIOS and see notes below about the USBMap.kext Then it works with no further configuration.
-Courtesy of [@dbookuz](https://github.com/dbookuz) )

-* USBMap.kext is set to Macbookpro14,3.
+* USBMap.kext is set to Macbookpro14,1.
 If you want to use a different SMBIOS you should also change the correspond model name in the info.plist inside the kext.
 Fingerprint device is closed to save battery and avoid long waiting before root access. it does not work anyway for now because apple does not allow to use third party ones.

 * CPUFriendDataProvider.kext is set to 800 mhz and 0x80 balance power.